 To make the red and white cupcake toppers, we cut out each watercolour maple leaf, leaving a little white rim all the way around.
 We then simply attached a small toothpick to the back of each one with hot glue.

 We hope you enjoy these free Canada Day decorating ideas and that the printables help you get into the spirit!
 We have additional last-minute Canada Day decorating ideas for you as well.
-And did you see our Canada Day driftwood maple leaf decor idea?
+And did you see our Canada Day driftwood maple leaf decor idea or our Canada Day painted rocks?

 If you do hang up a banner, or use the watercolour Canada leaf art, take a picture and be sure to tag us @sustainmycrafthabit on Instagram, Facebook or Twitter!